-Students in the Occupational Injury Prevention (OIP) program come from diverse backgrounds and previous training, including epidemiology, public health, mechanical engineering, nursing, medicine, health, kinesiology, psychology, and environmental health.
-In addition to the PhD program core courses (see Table 16), courses are required for the emphasis in OIP (see Table 18).
+Students in the Occupational Injury Prevention (OIP) program come from a diverse background and previous training, including epidemiology, public health, mechanical engineering, nursing, medicine, health, kinesiology, psychology, and environmental health.
+In addition to the PhD program core courses (see Table 17), courses are required for the emphasis in OIP (see Table 19).
 Some of the courses required for the OIP emphasis may be waived based on recent (within the prior three years) coursework or work experience.
 Students should work with their supervisory committee to identify a series of elective courses that prepares them to conduct research in OIP, which may include classes from diverse departments and schools at the University of Utah.

-Course # Course Title Credits
+Course Number Course Name Credits

 OEHS 7720 Occupational Injury Epidemiology 3

 OEHS 6810 Occupational Health Psychology 3

-0EHS 6703 Clinical & Behavioral Aspects of Occ.
+OEHS 6703 Clinical & Behavioral Aspects of Occ.
 Injuries & Disease 3

 Required PhD Core Credits 21

-Required PhD Ethics Credit
+Required PhD Ethics Credit 1

 Required Epidemiology Credit 3

 Required Emphasis Core 9

-Research Emphasis Electives
+Required Emphasis Electives 16

-Dissertation
+Dissertation 14

-Total Credits 64
+Total Required Credits 64

-Table 18.
-Required Courses for the PhD in OEH Occupational InjuryPrevention Emphasis
+Table 19.
+Required Courses for the PhD in OEH Occupational Injury Prevention Emphasis